River Skirfare

 River Skirfare is a small river in North Yorkshire, England, that flows through Littondale and ends where it joins the larger River Wharfe.
 The source is the confluence of Foxup Beck and Cosh Beck at the hamlet of Foxup.
+The confluence with the Wharfe is called the Amerdale Dub.

 The name is of Old Norse origin, from skírr "bright" or "clear" and far "river-course".

 Course

 The source of the river is the confluence of Foxup Beck and Cosh Beck at the hamlet of Foxup, some 1,470 ft above sea level.
 To the east bank lays Hawkswick Moor and on the west bank lays Darnbrook Fell, Hawkswick Clowder and Pen-y-ghent Fell.
 The river meanders consistently south-east for approximately 9.5 mi to the confluence with the River Wharfe.

 The river drains a catchment area of 52.51 km2.
 The upper reach of the river above the hamlet of Litton is known to dry up in the summer months with the water flowing underground.
 It is known that there are huge caverns underneath Littondale where the water sinks, but it reappears south of Arncliffe.
 Outside of summer, the normal range of the water can be up to 0.58 m, however, the highest level recorded is of 2.79 m, at Skirfare Bridge on 20 February 2022.
 The water seeping underground is what Marie Hartley and Joan Ingilby state is the reason that saved the valley of Littondale from becoming a huge reservoir.
 Leeds council considered taking the waters from the river in the 1850s, which they labelled as the "Skirfare Scheme."